Nvidia Gives Away GeForce RTX 3090 In GTC 2021 Treasure Hunt

 However, Nvidia sneakily left a small Easter egg in the 30-second video.
 The video ends with a curious golden neuron and corresponding blinking bulbs.
 It would appear that a hidden message was encoded in Morse code and deciphers to "hidden treasure."
 To make a long story short, the first treasure map leads to a secret landing page where Nvidia explains the dynamics of the scavenger hunt and encourages users to keep uncovering the other hidden treasures.

 Apparently, there are other Easter eggs that are waiting to be discovered.
-However, Nvidia didn't specify if the remaining clues are inside the same video or in consequent videos.
+However, Nvidia didn't specify if the remaining clues are inside the same video or in subsequent videos.

 A couple of hours ago, Nvidia posted another short video on one of its Twitter accounts so that might be a good place to start looking for the next clue.
-Like Effie Trinket said in The Hunger Games, "May the odds be ever in your favor."
+Like Effie Trinket said in The Hunger Games movie, "May the odds be ever in your favor."

 Join us at #GTC21 and be inspired by the captivating works of Refik Anadol, Pindar Van Arman with Kitty Simpson, Allison Parrish and more at the AI Art Gallery. https://t.co/oFRUN9x6yf pic.twitter.com/O4lVU2zBOwApril 9, 2021